Synopsis of a Unified Theory for All Forces and Matter

-The conceptual advantages of the informationally-complete quantum description motivate us to consider the ultimate unification of all known forces in this Letter.
+The conceptual advantages of the information-complete quantum description motivate us to consider the ultimate unification of all known forces in this Letter.
 As is well-known, consistent superstring theory (or its updated version, the $M$-theory) exists only in ($9+1$)- or ($10+1$)-dimensional spacetime.
-Here we assume a ($9+1$)-dimensional spacetime instead of the usual ($3+1$)-dimensional one, but do not assume string and supersymmetry.
-We then consider the ($9+1$)-dimensional Kaluza-Klein gravity \cite{KK-rev} interacting with elementary matter fermions.
-The informational-completeness principle (ICP) requires that these fermions must appear in three families, each of which has 15 independent matter fermions.
-The ICP and compactifying 6 extra dimensions then lead to a trinity---the quantized ($3+1$)-dimensional gravity, the three-family fermions of total number 45, and their $SO(6)$ gauge fields.
+Here we assume a ($9+1$)-dimensional spacetime ($\mathcal{M}_{9+1} $) instead of the usual ($3+1$)-dimensional one ($\mathcal{M}_{3+1}$), but do not assume string and supersymmetry.
+Then the trinary fields of our theory consist of the ($9+1$)-dimensional Kaluza-Klein gravity \cite{KK-rev} interacting with elementary matter fermions and an elementary gauge field.
+The ICP predicts that (1) matter fermions must appear in three families, each of which has 16 independent fermions, and (2) there are the $SO(3)$ family gauge fields.
+A new, entanglement-induced symmetry breaking mechanism and compactifying six extra dimensions then lead to the ($3+1$)-dimensional trinity, in which the Higgs fields naturally arise.